William Trent of Philadelphia

 Wealth Created from Slavery

-Trent owned several enterprises on his New Jersey plantation, including a grist mill, saw mill, fulling mill, and bakehouse.
+Trent owned several enterprises on his New Jersey plantation, including a grist mill, saw mill, fulling mill, and bakehouse and had part interest in an ironworks.
 These enterprises produced goods for shipment to market in Philadelphia.
 We know that enslaved workers contributed to Trent's income through their labor in those enterprises.
-And after his death, Trent's probate inventory listed eleven enslaved people, assessed at almost one-third of the market value of Trent's movable property.
+And after his death, Trent's probate inventory listed eleven enslaved people, assessed at almost one-third of the market value of Trent's movable property other than the land and buildings.